core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 5. Group privacy, by encrypting the countersignature.

 The group mode fulfills the security properties above while also displaying the following benefits.
 First, the use of an encryption algorithm that does not provide integrity protection results in a minimal communication overhead, by limiting the message payload to the ciphertext and the encrypted countersignature.
-Second, it is possible to deploy semi-trusted principals such as signature checkers (see {{sec-additional-principals}}), which can break property 5, but cannot break properties 1, 2 and 3.
+Second, it is possible to deploy semi-trusted entities such as signature checkers (see {{sec-additional-entities}}), which can break property 5, but cannot break properties 1, 2 and 3.

 ## Security of the Pairwise Mode {#ssec-pairwise-mode-security}